rachelcarmena/rachelcarmena.github.io/_posts/2019-08-05-functional-programming-sparks-joy.md

 * Fewer details.
 We program at a higher abstraction level.
 * It forces ourselves to separate responsibilities in building blocks and then to combine them.
 * Side effects under control.
 We are more aware of mutations.
-* I didn't talk about function data types but I could say that [Primitive Obsession smell](http://wiki.c2.com/?PrimitiveObsession) can be eradicated with this paradigm.
+* I didn't talk about functional data types but I could say that [Primitive Obsession smell](http://wiki.c2.com/?PrimitiveObsession) can be eradicated with this paradigm.

 A new mindset is needed to embrace functional programming.